Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Photometric redshift fitting in FIR/submm bands

 \section{Photometric redshift fitting in FIR/submm bands}

 The process of star formation involves dust, which is subsequently heated by nearby stars to produce a thermal SED peaking at around $100\,\mu$m in the rest frame; consequently, DSFGs are bright at FIR/submm wavelengths as this emission becomes redshifted \citep{Franceschini1991, Blain_Longair1993}. {\it Herschel\/}-SPIRE \citep{Griffin2010} operated in three FIR bands centered on 250, 350, and 500\,$\mu\text{m}$.
 It conducted wide surveys of the sky, providing SED information for tens of thousands of DSFGs, including those that are faint in the optical and NIR.
 Here we use SPIRE photometry as an example to describe how to constrain photometric redshifts.
 However, we note that our method can be generalised to photometry at arbitrary FIR/submm wavelengths.
+The code to do the fitting is publicly available.\footnote{https://github.com/ptanouri/Optical-FIR-Photo-z/tree/main}